 Dr. Cozean’s practice, PelvicSanity, is located in Orange County, California, so this course is a great option for those out-of-town!
-She and her physical therapy team help women find relief from pelvic pain, sexual dysfunction, urinary and bowel conditions, orthopedic pelvic pain, and or pre- and post-natal issues.
+She and her physical therapy team help people find relief from pelvic pain, sexual dysfunction, urinary and bowel conditions, orthopedic pelvic pain, and pre- and postnatal issues.

 Check out the products for TTC through parenthood in the Babies After 35 Amazon shop, online courses and other services that come "Dr. Clark-approved"!Check out my favorite things